West Port High School

 West Port High School is an American high school in Ocala, Florida and one of eight public high schools in Marion County.
-Founded in 2000 and constructed at 3733 SW 80th Avenue, West Port is the district high school for West Ocala.
+Founded in 2000 and built at 3733 SW 80th Avenue, it is the district high school for West Ocala.
 The campus formerly housed both West Port Middle and High Schools.
-The middle school relocated in 2008, after Liberty Middle School was built.
-As of the 2019–2020 school year, there were about 2,681 students attending West Port High School, making it the largest school, by population, in the district.
-West Port also has the largest campus by area.
+The middle school moved in 2008 after Liberty Middle School was built.
+As of the 2024–2025 school year, there were about 3,900 students attending West Port High School, making it the school in the district with the most students.
+West Port also has the largest campus by area in the district.